Hostmak

 Why WAF Is Important:

-3. Regular Security Patches and Updates
+3. Regular Security Patches & Updates

 Key Considerations: